slambang/jarvis/jarvis-demo-simple/README.md

         setContentView(R.layout.activity_main)

         /**
-         * Step 3: Push your app's Jarvis config to the Jarvis App.
+         * 3. Push your app's Jarvis config to the Jarvis App.
          */
         with (jarvis) {
             loggingEnabled = true